M2-Ventures-EHR/killbill-swagger-coden/SCHEMA_RULES.md

 * `202`: This is returned when doing a `POST` and the processing is asynchronous
 * `204`: This is returned when the resource does not return any object -- and no way to fetch the resource object through a `Location` header.

-TODO: Current state of affairs with @pierre:
+This is the current list of endpoint with default successful http status:

 ```
 GET: